ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/endpoints/Force.md

 };
 ```

-In this first action we have created a lazy data wrapper passing in as arguments both a method name as well as a timeframe.
+In this first action we have created a lazy data wrapper for sessions data passing in as arguments both a method name as well as a timeframe: `p.makeLazyData({method: 'getSessions', timeframe: timeframe})`.
 We will see later that the method `getSessions` will be executed within our `@force` endpoint to produce _real_ data when we finally need it.
-We will supply the timeframe as a body of api request within this method, so we have also passed it as an argument.
-When this cloud functions finishes executing, it will return the following lazy data or meta data wrapper:
+We will supply the timeframe as a body of api request to produce these sessions, so we have also passed it as an argument as well.
+When this action finishes executing, it will return the following lazy data or meta data wrapper:

 ```
 kind: genericLazyData